php-ru/symfony-docs-ru/service_container/autowiring.rst

 But, you can also manually wire any *other* service by specifying the argument under the arguments key.

-.. versionadded:: 4.2

-    Named autowiring aliases have been introduced in Symfony 4.2.

 Fixing Non-Autowireable Arguments
 ---------------------------------